ibexa/documentation-developer/docs/guide/http_cache.md

     As a result, your file should be similar to [this example](https://github.com/ezsystems/ezplatform-form-builder/blob/master/src/bundle/Resources/views/themes/standard/fields/captcha.html.twig).

-For more information about configuring captcha fields, see [Captcha field](../extending/extending_form_builder.md#captcha-field).
+For more information about configuring Captcha fields, see [Captcha field](../extending/extending_form_builder.md#captcha-field).

 !!! enterprise